shishirr92/practice-repo/README.md

 # practice-repo
-for revision purposes and practice.
+For revision purposes and practice.